bcahtechstuffs/py-ollama/README.md

 > Also, its dev is lazy.

 > [!NOTE]
 > As of right now, this program is written for Linux only.
-Suppport and fixes for Windows and macOS is coming at **v0.3**
+Although the program CAN run on Windows and macOS, errors may or will occurr.
+Suppport and fixes for Windows and macOS is coming in **v0.3** update

 ## Requirements
 - Ollama installed